opencog/learn/README-Vision.md

 * It should be able to learn the Cascade Classifier.
-For example: https://docs.opencv.org/4.5.3/db/d28/tutorial_cascade_classifier.html That is, intead of using the OpenCV cascade classifier, it should be able to learn the cascde classifier algo, on it's own.
+For example: https://docs.opencv.org/4.5.3/db/d28/tutorial_cascade_classifier.html That is, instead of using the OpenCV cascade classifier, it should be able to learn the cascde classifier algo, on it's own.